Yellow snakes are so cool.

-You will need to look in and monitor temperatures.
+You need to monitor temperatures regularly.
 You can’t just set the temperature and forget about it.
 Use a digital indoor/outdoor thermometer with a probe.
 A good example of this thermometer is the Zoo Med Digital with a remote sensor probe for accurate readings.

-People who have owned these Ball Pythons will tell you not to invest in a hot rock as a heat source for your snake as they can burn your pet.
-They say that heat pads or under tank heaters are a safe option.
+Most Ball Python owners will tell you not to get a hot rock as a heat source for your snake, because they can burn your pet.
+Heat pads or under tank heaters are a safer option.

-This is because the amount of heat that is produced can actually be controlled and adjusted to compensate for temperature fluctuations.
-For instance, in Winter the amount of heat produced will need to be increased.
+This is because you can control and adjust the amount of heat that is produced to compensate for temperature fluctuations.
+For instance, in winter the amount of heat produced needs to be increased.

-These under tank heaters will cover ¼ to l/3 of the bottom of the tank and should be placed at one end of the cage.
+These under-tank heaters will cover 1/4 to 1/3 of the bottom of the tank and should be placed at one end of the cage.

 Feeding Your Banana Snake

-You can feed your pet Banana Ball Python small frozen or pre-killed adult mice once in 10 days.
-Once your snake has fed, don’t handle it for at least a day after feeding to avoid regurgitation.
+You can feed your pet Banana Ball Python small frozen or pre-killed adult mice once every 10 days.
+Don’t handle your snake for at least a day after feeding to avoid regurgitation.

 Being nocturnal, the Banana Ball Python feeds at night.
-Snakes become more active in the evening and you can get into the habit of feeding your pet Banana snake at this time.
+Snakes become more active in the evening and you should get into the habit of feeding your pet Banana snake at this time.

 If you disturb your pet too often you may find him refusing his food.
-Don’t worry too much as It is common for any snakes to fast and go without food from time to time, and Ball pythons are known as finicky feeders.
+Don’t worry too much.
+It is common for all snakes to fast and go without food from time to time.
+On top of that, Ball pythons are known as finicky feeders.

-Ball pythons stop feeding for any number of reasons –
+Ball pythons stop feeding for any number of reasons, like:

 - their environment is too cold or too hot